axiskafi/angular2-laravel5/README.md

 Angular 2 setup with Laravel 5

 <strong>Step1: </strong>
-You need pre installed composer, nodejs and typescript to your system
+You need pre installed 'composer', 'nodejs' and 'typescript' to your system

 <strong>Step2: </strong>